 - RESOURCES: Access to several mental health and parenting resources

-- HELP ON DEMAND: Access to the instructors who teach each course should any questions arise.
+- SUPPORT: Access to the instructor who teaches the course should any questions arise.

 - SELF PACED STUDY: No timeline for completion of the course.